Kav-K/GPTDiscord/README.md

 - **GPT4 API Integration** - GPT-4 is fully supported by our bot, if you're off the waitlist, you can put in your organization ID in the environment file and it will work out of the box and allow you to select gpt-4 models in /system settings and etc!

-- **AI-Assisted Google Search** - Use GPT3 to browse the internet, you can search the internet for a query and GPT3 will look at the top websites for you automatically and formulate an answer to your query!
+- **AI-Assisted Google Search** - Use GPT to browse the internet, you can search the internet for a query and GPT will look at the top websites for you automatically and formulate an answer to your query!
 You can also ask follow-up questions, this is kinda like BingGPT, but much better lol!
 <p align="center"/>
 <img src="https://i.imgur.com/YxkS0S5.png"/>
 </p>

-- **CUSTOM INDEXES** - You can now upload files to your discord server and use them as a source of knowledge when asking GPT3 questions.
+- **CUSTOM INDEXES** - You can now upload files to your discord server and use them as a source of knowledge when asking GPT questions.
 You can also use webpage links as context, images, full documents, csvs, powerpoints, audio files, and even **youtube videos**!
 Read more in the 'Custom Indexes' section below.
 Here's an example below with a youtube video:

 <p align="center"/>
 <img src="https://i.imgur.com/H98UXad.png"/>
 </p>

 # Features
-- **Directly prompt GPT3 with `/gpt ask <prompt>`**
+- **Directly prompt GPT with `/gpt ask <prompt>`**

 - **Have long term, permanent conversations with the bot, just like chatgpt, with `/gpt converse`** - Conversations happen in threads that get automatically cleaned up!

-- **Custom Indexes** - Use your own files, pdfs, txt files, websites, discord channel content as context when asking GPT3 questions!
+- **Custom Indexes** - Use your own files, pdfs, txt files, websites, discord channel content as context when asking GPT questions!

 - **AI-Assisted Google Search** - Speaks for itself!